kj2013/claff-diplomacy/README.md

 This file.

-    ./FAQ2020 :
+    ./FAQ2021 :

 To be added, will have frequently asked questions including updates to the corpus.

-    ./docs/labeldescriptions.txt :
+    ./docs/annotation_instructions.html :

-To be added, definitions for each of the labels
+Annotation instructions for each of the labels

-    ./docs/annotation_*.txt :
+    ./docs/annotation_task.html :

-To be added, rules followed for the annotation.
+The actual AMT task

     ./data/unlabeled data :